mhbenabda/mhbenabda.github.io/_projects/1_project.md

     System Overview
 </div>

+## Overview

+**The Challenge: Why Current ML-BPM Fails**

+While literature is saturated with Machine Learning models for Blood Pressure Monitoring (BPM) using Photoplethysmography (PPG), most results are misleading and cannot be translated to the real-world.
+I have identified three critical bottlenecks in the current state-of-the-art:

+1. **Information Scarcity:** Standard PPG and ECG signals don't contain enough information to predict blood pressure, making common approach foundamentally wrong.

+2. **Dataset Sensitivity:** Existing models are frequently "overfit" to a specific hardware or to the public dataset used, making them non-generalizable across different sensors.

+3. **Data Scarcity:** The medical nature of BP data leads to small, proprietary datasets that hinder deep learning progress.
+Additionally, existing data is overconstrained where data far from normal range is discarded as outliers or noise, which statistically simplifies the task, but limits model detecting abnormal cases.

+#### My Approach: Deep-Infrared Sensing & Edge Integration

+To address these gaps, I am developing a low-power wearable platform featuring the highest-grade Analog Front-Ends (AFE) currently available.
+My research explores a novel hardware-first solution to the "missing information" problem.

-### Overview
+### Primary Research Question:
-There is an extensive amount of work in literature on designing different machine learning models for blood pressure measurement (BPM) using photoplethysmography (PPG), with very good results at first glace.
-The common way to do is to collect sensor data and corresponding labels from a medical grade device and train a neural net to map one to the other.
-Although well intentioned, existing papers don't mention the fact that the input signal from standrad PPG+ECG doen't contain enough information for predicting BPM.
-Additionally, existing models are non-generalizable due hardware sensitive datasets and lack of available data due to their medical nature.

-To solve this I'm building a low-power wearable platform with the heighst end analog-front-end (AFE) on the market for PPG and ECG to collect data all day long to achieve continuous BPM.
-Additionally, I'm trying to answer teh following research question:\n
-* Can we embedd more features in the PPG signal, by using deep infrared wavelengths (beyond 1000nm) to predict BPM?
+* Can the integration of Deep-Infrared wavelengths (beyond 1000nm) provide additional physiological features in the PPG signal to improve the accuracy and generalizability of continuous BPM?

+### Work to Date & Roadmap

-So far, I started by developping an experiment board to do sensor integration, explore different sensor designs on the optics side (LEDs and Photodiodes), and run RTOS the board.
-The next step is to start collecting and analysing the data to find teh optimal design.
-Finally, I will create a more compact version with a wearable format, generate a dataset, and test different machine learning models to answer my research question.
+So far, I developed an experimental board to do sensor integration and explore different optical configurations (LED/Photodiode).
+I'm also implementing the firmware using Zephyr RTOS on an nRF52 platform to ensure low-power, real-time data acquisition.
+The next step would be data collection and signal analysis to identify the optimal optical path and wavelength combination.Finally, I will design a compact wearable version to generate large datasets including during everyday activity and test BPM models to answer my research question.